US military kills two people in new eastern Pacific Ocean attack

 The killings mark the third attack in May alone by the US military in the eastern Pacific Ocean.

-The United States military said it killed two peoplehas killed two people, leaving one survivor, in its latest attack on vessels in the eastern Pacific Ocean.
+The United States military said it killed two people, leaving one survivor, in its latest attack on vessels in the eastern Pacific Ocean.

 US Southern Command (SOUTHCOM) announced the attack in a statement on Friday, accompanied by a video that showed a moving boat being struck by a missile and then bursting into a ball of flames.